-The Dash Diet is a balanced diet, designed to get an individual all of the nutrients that they need in a conscientious diet, with an emphasis on maintaining a reasonable and responsible salt intake.
-The Dash Diet is similar to a number of other diets including the Mayo Clinic Diet, the Mediterranean Diet, the TLC Diet and the Vegetarian Diet.
+The Dash Diet is a balanced diet, designed to get an individual all of the nutrients that they need in a strict diet, with an emphasis on maintaining a reasonable and responsible salt intake.
+The Dash Diet is similar to some other diets including the Mayo Clinic Diet, the Mediterranean Diet, the TLC Diet, and the Vegetarian Diet.
 Specifically, DASH stands for Dietary Approaches to Stop Hypertension.

 The ultimate goal of the DASH diet is to alleviate or prevent hypertension, also known as high blood pressure.
 Hypertension is a dangerous circulatory state which significantly increases risks associated with heart and cardiovascular health.

 The DASH Diet was developed in cooperation with the National Heart, Lung, and Blood Institute, and its authors simultaneously claim that the diet can improve blood pressure while also making it easier to lose weight.

 What is the Theory Behind the DASH Diet?